j2objc-contrib/j2objc-gradle/CONTRIBUTING.md

 which is a clone of a fork of brunobowden/j2objc-gradle, that your feature branch is called 'patch-1' and that your pull request is number 46.

+### Preperation
 ```
 # have a clean working directory and index
 # from the tip of your patch-1 branch: first save away your work
 git branch backup46
-# now don't checkout or touch branch backup46 from here on out.
-# if things go terribly wrong below, you can then return to a state of LKG sanity with:
-#git rebase --abort
-#git merge --abort
-#git checkout patch-1
-#git reset --hard backup46
-# this will return your patch-1 branch to the state before merging & rebasing
 ```

+Don't checkout or touch branch backup46 from here on out.
+If things go terribly wrong below, you can return to a state of LKG sanity with:

+1.  `git rebase --abort`
+2.  `git merge --abort`
+3.  `git checkout patch-1`
+4.  `git reset --hard backup46`

+This will return your patch-1 branch to the state before merging & rebasing

 First ensure you've setup your upstream remote as per https://help.github.com/articles/configuring-a-remote-for-a-fork/, then do https://help.github.com/articles/syncing-a-fork/.